DARK-DEVELOPMENTT/DD-BurgerShot_OX/README.md

 - And more

 ## Support
-For support, please Join The Discord [Discord](https://discord.gg/c3gwcDt6Vh) Server .
+For support, please Join The [Discord](https://discord.gg/c3gwcDt6Vh) Server .